Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You overwhelm a creature in range with indescribable pain.
 The target must succeed on a CON Save or fall [prone](conditions.md#prone) and be unable to stand on its following turn.
 A creature that fails this save by 5 or more subtracts 1d4 from attacks and Saves it makes for the next minute.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, you may target one additional creature for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, you may target one additional creature for each slot level above 2.
 - **Classes**: Bard, Sorcerer
 *(Source: CS)*